lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

 ## Features
  * One no-configuration-necessary Unity component that manages all events
  * Easy network synchronisation (In progress)
- * Dead simple session replays (In progress)
+ * Dead simple session replays
- * Stupidly simple serialisation and reinstatement of game state (In progress)
+ * Stupidly simple serialisation and loading of game state (In progress)
  * Elementary do and undo (gameplay rollback) (In progress)

 ## Docs and references